matiasm/SaadTaziGChartBundle/README.md

 How to install it?
 ------------------

-Thanks to [AaronDDM](http://example.com/ "AaronDDM"), you can use [composer](http://packagist.org/packages/saad-tazi/g-chart-bundle "composer") to instlall the bundle.
+Thanks to [AaronDDM](http://example.com/ "AaronDDM"), you can use [composer](http://packagist.org/packages/saad-tazi/g-chart-bundle "composer") to install the bundle.

 ```
 composer require saad-tazi/g-chart-bundle
 ```